PaulWDai/paulwdai.github.io/_pages/about.md

 Welcome!
 I am Paul.
 I am currently working as a predoc fellow at [MIT Sloan School of Management](https://mitsloan.mit.edu/) under the supervision of Prof. [Daniel Greenwald](http://www.dlgreenwald.com/) and [Emil Verner](https://www.emilverner.com/).

-I am applying for PhD 2023 fall.
+I am applying for PhD this cycle (Fall 2024).

-I obtained my MA in Economics from University of Chicago in June 2022, and my BA in Economics and Literature from Peking University, China, in July 2021.
+I obtained my MA in Economics from University of Chicago in 2022, and my BA in Economics and Literature from Peking University, China, in 2021.

-My broad research interests are macro-finance and macro-development.
-Methodologically, I am using large-scale granular data, both structured and un-structured, from undigitized historical text data to harmonized cross-country surveys.
+My broad research interests are macroeconomics, finance and development.
+Methodologically, I am using large-scale granular data, both structured and un-structured, from undigitized historical text data to harmonized cross-country surveys, and combine it with structural models.